cfsworkload/mobileTelco/README.md

 4. Information about your IP addresses can be found in the Containers tile.
 5. Check that the **Public IPs Requested** field has at least one available IP address.

 If you have an IP address available, you can request a new IP or use an existing IP to start building your Telecommunications app.
-If all of your IP addresses have been used, you will need to release one.
+If all of your IP addresses have been used, you will need to unbind one.
 In either case, to manage your public IP addresses, install the CF IC plugin, which can be found at the website below.

 https://www.ng.bluemix.net/docs/containers/container_cli_ov.html#container_cli_cfic_installs